-A) The definition of stock under Sec.
-351 includes stock rights and warrants.

-B) The receipt of property other than stock by the transferor will trigger the recognition of gain or loss under Sec.
-351.

-C) The character of the gain recognized by the transferor when boot is received in a Sec.
-351 transaction depends on the type of boot received.
+- 42) Identify which of the following statements is true. - A) The definition of stock under Sec.
+351 includes stock rights and warrants. - B) The receipt of property other than stock by the transferor will trigger the recognition of gain or loss under Sec.
+351. - C) The character of the gain recognized by the transferor when boot is received in a Sec.
+351 transaction depends on the type of boot received. - D) All of the above are false.

-Page Ref.: C:2-16 and C:2-17 Objective: 4 43) Identify which of the following statements is true.

-A) To determine a shareholder's basis in a single class of stock received in a Sec.
-351 exchange, the FMV of the stock received must be known.

-B) If more than one asset is transferred by the transferor in a Sec.
-351 nonrecognition transaction, the transferor is assumed to have received a proportionate share of the stock, cash, and other boot property for each property transferred based upon the assets' relative FMVs.

-C) The transferor's basis for any noncash boot property received in a Sec.
-351 transaction is the boot's FMV reduced by any unrecognized gain.
+- 43) Identify which of the following statements is true. - A) To determine a shareholder's basis in a single class of stock received in a Sec.
+351 exchange, the FMV of the stock received must be known. - B) If more than one asset is transferred by the transferor in a Sec.
+351 nonrecognition transaction, the transferor is assumed to have received a proportionate share of the stock, cash, and other boot property for each property transferred based upon the assets' relative FMVs. - C) The transferor's basis for any noncash boot property received in a Sec.
+351 transaction is the boot's FMV reduced by any unrecognized gain. - D) All of the above are false.

-A) If stock and boot property are both received in a Sec.
-351 exchange, the transferor must allocate the total basis in the contributed property between the stock and boot property based on the relative FMVs of the stock and the boot property.

-B) The adjusted basis of stock received in a Sec.
-351 transaction is computed by deducting the deferred loss from the FMV of the stock received.

-C) The holding period for stock received in a Sec.
-351 transaction in exchange for a capital asset begins on the day after the date of the exchange.
+- 44) Identify which of the following statements is true. - A) If stock and boot property are both received in a Sec.
+351 exchange, the transferor must allocate the total basis in the contributed property between the stock and boot property based on the relative FMVs of the stock and the boot property. - B) The adjusted basis of stock received in a Sec.
+351 transaction is computed by deducting the deferred loss from the FMV of the stock received. - C) The holding period for stock received in a Sec.
+351 transaction in exchange for a capital asset begins on the day after the date of the exchange. - D) All of the above are false.